hhblaze/SharmIPC/README.md

 	 }
 }

-//----starting from v.
-1.003 it's possible to answer on remote call in async way:
+//----starting from v1.03 it's possible to answer on remote call in async way:

 //After standard instantiation of SharmIPC
 //sm = new tiesky.com.SharmIpc("MyUniqueNameForBothProcesses",this.RemoteCall);